The 35 Scariest Movies of All Time

 One of the scariest movies because: Well… clowns.
-The latest adaptation of Stephen King’s frightful page-turner that debued September 8 just surpassed The Exorcist for highest-grossing R-rated scary movie ever.
+The latest adaptation of Stephen King’s frightful page-turner surpassed The Exorcist for the highest-grossing R-rated scary movie ever.
 Remakes often fall short, but this one rebels against that trend.
 We think this version is absolutely one of the best scary movies of all time.

 What the critics say: Even before movie reviews dropped, critic Halleigh Fatouch of Collider tweeted “It’s scary as sh–.”
 Skarsgard nails Pennywise, she added.

 What the critics say: “Scaring the viewer is easy… What is harder is to accentuate the horrifying aspects of things that are familiar… Kubrick isn’t out for screams, but he manages to make his movie thoroughly unnerving by keeping the horror so close to home.”—Janet Maslin, The New York Times.
 If fake horror movies don’t scare you, binge watch these true crime movies.

-One of the scariest movies because: This John Carpenter original is a cold, bloody slasher flick that cuts to the bone; and it’s not afraid to take itself seriously.
+One of the scariest movies of all time because: This John Carpenter original is a cold, bloody slasher flick that cuts to the bone; and it’s not afraid to take itself seriously.